monocle-h2020/camera_calibration/data_template/images/linearity_jpeg/README.md

-This folder contains raw *linearity* images (DNG & JPG) directly from the camera.

-There will be subfolders for different lighting conditions.
+This folder contains linearity images.
+Both linearity and JPEG characteristics are determined from these.

+It is recommended to separate data by exposure.
+Multiple methods of obtaining different exposures are currently supported, namely:

-When using the linear polariser method, subfolders should be identified according to polariser angle, and a text file giving the polariser angle for full transmission should be included as "linearity/default_angle.dat"
+* Linear polarisers: subfolders should be identified according to polariser angle, and a text file giving the polariser angle for full transmission should be included at "linearity/default_angle.dat".
+The following format is recommended: .../images/linearity/pol<pangle>/*, where <pangle> is the angle indicated on the rotating polariser, and * denotes the location of the image files.
-When using the exposure time method, subfolders shoudl be identified according to exposure time.
-Note that reduction for this has NOT been implemented yet.

-The format should be as follows:
-.../images/linearity/<name>/
-where <name> can be any string identifying a dataset.

-When using the linear polariser method:
-.../images/linearity/pol<pangle>/
-where <pangle> is the indicated angle on the first polariser

-When using the exposure time method:
-# NOT YET IMPLEMENTED

-This folder may be included in the '../gain/' folder via softlink.
+* Exposure time: subfolders should be identified according to exposure time.
+The following format is recommended: .../images/linearity/t_<exposure_time>/*, where <exposure_time> is the exposure time (e.g. `t_1` for an exposure of 1 second, or `t_1_5.2` for an exposure of 1/5.2 seconds) and * denotes the location of the image files.